Pondidum/Ledger/Readme.md

 ## Configuration

 First you need to configure your AggregateStore with a backing event store.
 In this example we are using the filesystem store (provided by [Ledger.Stores.Fs][nuget-ledger-store-fs]).
-There are also packages available for [InMemory][nuget-ledger-store-mem] and [Postgres][nuget-ledger-store-postgres] based event stores.
+There are also packages available for [Postgres][nuget-ledger-store-postgres] based event stores, and a built in `InMemoryEventStore`.

 ```c#
 var eventStore = new FileEventStore<Guid>("..\\appdata\\eventstore");